KonradKarkos/ShipGameWebSocketServer/README.md

  - Run two clients, one of them has to create game.
 Second one has to join by using "Join game" button with game ID written in textarea.
 If there is no ID provided second client will join first available game.
  - Randomize ships till satisfied with given board.
  - Both players need to use "Ready" button to start the game.
+ - Attack cooridantes by writing in textarea letter, then number and finally using button "Attack".